ichdamola/What-To-Know/Docker/README.md

 >**Note:** Windows images require much space disk space than Linu images.

 #### What is Docker Enginer?
-DE is the heart of Docker, and when you think of Docker, you are actually thinking of Docker.
+DE is the heart of Docker, and when you think of Docker, you are actually thinking of Docker Engine.
 DE is designed as a server based client application, and it is made up of three different things which are:

   - ##### Dockerd or Docker deamon
     - This is installed when DOcker is installed, it is the Docker server itself.